 Let’s assume L is a population set.
-Variance of L tells, how much datapoints of L are far from L’s mean(u).
+Variance of L tells, How much scattered data points of L are from L’s Mean(u).

 So Var[c] = 0.

 2. Var[cX] = ?

 Let’s assume ‘u_c’ is modified mean of set L after multiplying ‘c’ with each point in L.

 So, Var[c+X]= Var[X]

 Also we can think like ( aX+b ) as ( X* + b ) then Var[X*+b] = Var[X*] = Var[aX] = a².Var[X]